Balance Druid Midnight Playstyle and Rotation Guide

 4. Spend your Astral Power on Starfall to obtain three stacks of Starlord.

-5. If you are playing Keeper of the Grove, use your Force of Nature on cooldown.
+5. If you are playing Keeper of the Grove, use your Force Of Nature on cooldown.

 6. Use Starfire.